7 Author Shoutouts – Authors We Recommend

-Lev Grossman hails from Lexington, Massachusetts.
+An Author Shoutout to Lev Grossman who hails from Lexington, Massachusetts.
 He has held the position of senior writer and book critic at Time magazine, and has contributed to various publications including The New York Times, Wired, Salon.com, Entertainment Weekly, The Wall Street Journal, and The Village Voice, among others.
 In addition, he has served on the board of directors for the National Book Critics Circle.
 However, his most recognized accomplishment is the creation of The Magicians fantasy series (often likened to a grown-up version of Harry Potter) that has also been adapted into a television show bearing the same name.

 At the age of 54, he has added The Silver Arrow and The Golden Swift to his collection of children’s books, while also contributing to the screenplay of The Map of Tiny Perfect Things, a film adaptation of his own short story.

-Lucille Clifton hails from Depew, New York and takes pride in her African American heritage.
+An Author Shoutout to Lucille Clifton who hails from Depew, New York and takes pride in her African American heritage.
 Notably, she achieved the unique distinction of having two collections of poetry nominated for a Pulitzer Prize within a single year.
 Her impressive literary repertoire includes 13 poetry books, among them the acclaimed Blessing The Boats: New and Collected Poems 1988–2000, which garnered a National Book Award.
 Additionally, she authored 18 children’s books, including the renowned Everett Anderson series, for which she earned a Coretta Scott King Award.

 In 2007, she was honored with the esteemed Ruth Lilly Poetry Prize, along with an Emmy Award for her co-writing contribution to the renowned production, Free to Be You and Me.
 She passed away at the age of 73 in 2010.

-Mark Helprin, a native of New York City, is the acclaimed writer behind Winter’s Tale, a captivating tale set in a mythical version of New York during the late 19th to early 20th centuries.
+An Author Shoutout to Mark Helprin, a native of New York City, who is the acclaimed writer behind Winter’s Tale, a captivating tale set in a mythical version of New York during the late 19th to early 20th centuries.
 In addition to this renowned novel, he has authored 16 other literary works, encompassing three collections of short stories and three books tailored for young readers.
 Beyond his literary pursuits, Helprin also lends his expertise as a journalist and political commentator, making frequent contributions to esteemed publications such as The New Yorker and The Claremont Review of Books.

 He has previously served as a speechwriter and foreign policy advisor to Senator Bob Dole.
 Additionally, he is an esteemed member of the Council on Foreign Relations, a renowned think tank based in New York and Washington DC.
 The Council specializes in matters of U.S. foreign policy and international affairs.